-Should you wish to appeal this decision, you may do so to the Child and Family Services Review Board (pursuant to section 311.7 of the Education Act). (applicable for expelled students only)
+Should you wish to appeal this decision, you may do so to the Child and Family Services Review Board in accordance with (pursuant to section 311.7 of the procedures set out by the Ministry of Education.
+The decision Act). (applicable for expelled students only)

-DATED this [Day] day of [Month] 2024 and signed on behalf of the Discipline Committee and Board of Trustees by the Chair of the Discipline Committee.
+DATED this [Day] day of the Child [Month] 2024 and Family signed on behalf of the Discipline Committee and Board of Trustees by the Chair of the Discipline Committee.

-[Name of Superintendent of Safe Schools], Superintendent of Student Achievement Chairperson of the Discipline Committee
+[Name of Superintendent of Safe Schools], Superintendent of Student Achievement Chairperson of the Discipline Committee website: www.tvdsb.ca